 Full (Standard) Tummy Tuck is a classic surgical technique used when someone wants to tighten both the top and bottom portion of the abdomen.
 The incision is made horizontally above your pubic region and around the belly button.
 The excess skin is removed from these incisions.
 Then, the muscle and skin is tightened and closed.

 Mini Tummy Tuck is a surgical technique that is used when patients only need to tighten the bottom part of the abdomen underneath the belly button.
 The incision is made horizontally and the excess skin is removed.
-This type of surgery works best for taking care of the belly pooch or taking care of skin with stretch marks.
+This type of surgery works well for taking care of the belly pooch or taking care of skin with stretch marks.
 It’s the least invasive and the recovery time is quicker.

 Extended Tummy Tuck is a surgical technique that can provide dramatic results for your abdomen.
 This procedure removes extra skin from your entire abdomen area, your hips, and part of your lower back.
 The horizontal incision will be longer than the other options.
 Liposuction can be used in conjunction with the normal removal of excess skin and fat.
 Muscles will also be plicated.
 The recovery time can take up to 6 weeks, but the results are very noticeable.